astronomy-commons/lsdb/docs/getting-started.rst

 LSDB is built on top of `Dask DataFrame <https://docs.dask.org/en/stable/dataframe.html>`_ which allows workflows to run in parallel on distributed environments, and scale to large, out of memory datasets.
 For this to work, Catalogs are loaded **lazily**, meaning that only the metadata is loaded at first.
 This way, LSDB can plan how tasks will be executed in the future without actually doing any computation.
-See our :doc:`tutorial </tutorials>` for more information.
+See our :doc:`tutorials </tutorials>` for more information.